 History and Experience

-Harboe Architects, PC was started in March 2006 by T. Gunny Harboe, FAIA.
+Harboe Architects, PC was started in March 2006 by T. Gunny Harboe, FAIA, F. US/ICOMOS.
 Previous to starting his own firm, Mr. Harboe spent over seventeen years at McClier (which became Austin/AECOM) where he gained a national reputation for his dedication to preservation ideals along with his ability to find appropriate solutions to design and technical challenges related to preserving our cultural heritage.
-Key Harboe Architects staff members, Bob Score, AIA, and Mark Kasprzyk, AIA worked with Mr. Harboe for a number of years before joining him in the new firm.
+Key Harboe Architects staff members, Bob Score, Mark Kasprzyk, and Elizabeth Trail, worked with Mr. Harboe for a number of years before joining him in the new firm.
 Our restoration work has been recognized with over two dozen awards, including several awards from the National AIA, and the National Trust for Historic Preservation.
-We have completed significant restoration projects on over a half dozen National Historic Landmarks as well as numerous other local landmarks and National Register Properties.
+We have completed significant projects on over a dozen National Historic Landmarks as well as numerous other local landmarks and National Register Properties.

 Preservation Design Philosophy